 A: The development of the Center for Health & Wellbeing presented several opportunities to create safer roads.
 The area’s “triangle intersections,” which can be confusing and hazardous, will be eliminated.
 The goal is to make the area safer and improve traffic flow around the site for various users…motorists, pedestrians, and bicyclists.
 A portion of Mizell Avenue was rerouted and dedicated February 2017 as Crosby Way.

-Q: What are the major differences between the original Peggy & Philip B. Crosby Wellness Center Y and its new facility planned within the Center for Health & Wellbeing?
+Q: What are the major differences between the original Peggy & Philip B. Crosby Wellness Center and its new facility planned within the Center for Health & Wellbeing?

 A: The Peggy & Philp B. Crosby Wellness Center opened in 1989 on a portion of the development site for the new Center for Health & Wellbeing.
-In December 2016, it closed and was demolished to make way for construction of a larger complex that will feature a new Crosby Wellness Center Y facility as well as other programs addressing Wellness, Fitness and Medicine.
-The brand new Crosby Wellness Center Y will feature a natatorium with two pools – one for lap swimmers and a separate, warm water pool for aquatic exercise and rehabilitation.
+In December 2016, it closed and was demolished to make way for construction of a larger complex that will feature a new Crosby Wellness Center facility as well as other programs addressing Wellness, Fitness and Medicine.
+The brand new Crosby Wellness Center will feature a natatorium with two pools – one for lap swimmers and a separate, warm water pool for aquatic exercise and rehabilitation.
 The locker rooms will be upgraded and offer four family changing rooms.
 Two large multi-purpose fitness rooms will provide space for group exercise, yoga, spinning, and other classes.
 Large, functional open space will accommodate new exercise equipment and weights.
-An expanded Child Watch/Children’s Wellness area has been uniquely designed for infants and children who need to be cared for while parents or grandparents are accessing Y services or other programs within the Center for Health & Wellbeing.
+An expanded Children’s Wellness area has been uniquely designed for infants and children who need to be cared for while parents or grandparents are accessing services and programs within the Center for Health & Wellbeing.

 Q: Will the facility include an indoor track?
 What other options will be available to walkers?